 As we see it, though, the matter is more ramified than this.
 For one might ask: How could a blind person come to know that something is a cube?
 Or even that it more closely approximates a cube than a globe?
 How does a normally sighted person come to know this if the target object is some distance away?
 Locke and his successors have no good answer to these questions; they have no account of how we might come to know singular contingent facts by perception.
 In fact, Locke says very little about perceptual knowledge in general—he says only that all knowledge is founded on perception (Essay II.9.15), by which he means only that the content of knowledge is built on perception.
-He does not venture into the question that Plato asked in the Theaetetus: how, if at all, can we arrive at knowledge through perception.
-Knowing a fact is firmly believing it—in other words, being confident of its truth, and doing this for the right reasons/causes.
-How, according to Locke, would one arrive at knowledge, thus defined, about a contingent singular from perception?
-A solid looks spherical, but is it an ellipsoid?
+He does not venture into the question that Plato asked in the Theaetetus, which is also the question that the classical Indian schools of epistemology (Matilal 1986, Phillips and Vaidya 2024) developed and debated in greater analytic depth than Plato or the European tradition in his wake: How, if at all, can we arrive at knowledge through perception alone?

+Knowing a fact is firmly and rationally believing it—in other words, being confident of its truth, and being so for the right reasons/causes.
+How can one, starting from a perceptual state, arrive at knowledge, thus defined, about a contingent singular from perception?
+That solid looks spherical from here, but is it an ellipsoid?
 How is one to eliminate this possibility?
-One could look again, or feel by touch again, and this would eliminate some sources of doubt, but since perceptual impressions are potentially misleading, some doubt would still remain.
-The road to knowledge would come to a dead end if nothing is allowed but strings of unconnected momentary perceptual experience.
+One could repeat what one did before—look at it again.
+This would eliminate some sources of doubt—for example, “Did I look at the object carefully enough?”
+But since perceptual impressions are potentially misleading in themselves, some doubt would still remain—I may become more certain that the object looks spherical from here, but it could still be spherical.
+The road to knowledge would come to a dead end if nothing is allowed but strings of unconnected momentary perceptual experiences.

-In our view, one can arrive at perceptual knowledge of a contingent singular only by an active exploratory process in which the knower interacts purposefully with the target object.
+In our view, one can best arrive at perceptual knowledge of a contingent singular by an active exploratory process in which the knower interacts purposefully with the target object.
 Even knowing by touch alone or by vision alone is complex in this way.
 We will return to elaborate this idea in section IV.

 Regardless of what Locke and Molyneux may have thought, this puts the 1688 question in a different light: